mathewbarlow/atmospheric-dynamics/README.md

 code and material I've made for use in atmospheric dynamics courses

-see the python folder for python-specific folders
+see the python folder for python-specific code

 for simple atmospheric model code, see my repository: https://github.com/mathewbarlow/simple-atmospheric-models